Ehphp/workspace_v_0.2/shadcn-ui/README.md

 - Restart dev server after adding environment variables

 ### "AI suggestions not working"
-- Check `OPENAI_API_KEY` in `.env` (no VITE_ prefix)
+- Check `OPENAI_API_KEY` in `.env` (no VITE_ prefix - server-side only)
-- For local dev with Netlify CLI: `netlify dev` instead of `pnpm run dev`
+- For local dev with Netlify Functions: use `pnpm run dev:netlify` instead of `pnpm run dev`
-- Verify OpenAI API key is valid and has credits
+- Verify OpenAI API key is valid and has available credits
-- Check browser console and Netlify function logs for errors
+- Check browser console and Netlify function logs for detailed errors
-- System falls back to preset defaults if AI fails
+- System automatically falls back to preset defaults if AI service fails gracefully

+### "Excel import not parsing correctly"
+- Ensure file is .xlsx, .xls, or .csv format
+- Check that first row contains column headers
+- Verify ID column exists (required field)
+- Use column mapping UI to manually assign columns if auto-detection fails
+- Download the template file for reference structure
+- Check browser console for detailed parsing errors

+### "Bulk estimation taking too long"
+- AI processes requests in parallel but may take time for large batches
+- Check network connectivity and OpenAI API rate limits
+- Consider splitting into smaller batches (10-20 requirements at a time)
+- Monitor progress bar for status updates

 ### "Cannot read properties of null"
 - Ensure database schema and seed data are properly executed